 Complete the master’s degree program in 12 to 24 months.
 The graduate certificate in quantitative methods lasts nine to 12 months.

-Choose a Specialization for Your Career Path
+Customize Your Career Path

 Prepare to contribute to the formation of government policies.
 The coursework includes an exploration of modeling for use in the analysis of taxation, income distribution, and environmental matters.
 Study online or on campus.